 Threats cases are emotionally charged because they often involve long-standing grievances between the parties.
 Whether the charges result from the end of a long romantic relationship or years’ worth of bad feelings between neighbors, the allegations are typically ugly and the alleged victims are ordinarily very invested in the case.
 Even if the threat is made between strangers (in a road rage case, for example), the victim is usually anxious to see the defendant punished.
 Therefore, most of these cases go to trial.

-Middlesex County criminal defense attorney Chris Spring prosecuted threats cases when he served as an assistant district attorney early in his career, and he has successfully defended clients charged with threats since founding Spring & Spring.
-He has the knowledge and experience to aggressively defend you as a Middlesex County threat to commit a crime lawyer if you have been charged with threatening to commit a crime, strangulation, or intimidation of a witness.
+Concord criminal defense attorney Chris Spring prosecuted threat cases when he served as an assistant district attorney early in his career, and he has successfully defended clients charged with threats since founding Spring & Spring.
+He has the knowledge and experience to aggressively defend you as a Concord threat to commit a crime lawyer if you have been charged with threatening to commit a crime, strangulation, or intimidation of a witness.